education.vic.gov.au

 This section explains the criteria used to determine if a student is eligible to access the School Bus Program (SBP).
 To access a school bus service, a student must:

-• meet all of the eligibility criteria detailed below — criteria 1 (or be granted an exemption to criterion 1), 2 and 3 (eligible student)
+- meet all of the eligibility criteria detailed below – criteria 1, 2 and 3 (eligible student), or

-• fall into a special category permitting travel, despite otherwise being ineligible (special category traveller)
+- fall into a special category permitting travel, despite otherwise being ineligible (special category traveller), or

-Eligible students and special category travellers access SBP services at no cost.
+Eligible students, students granted an exemption and special category travellers access SBP services at no cost.

 Public transport

-Students are expected to use public transport where a service is available within 1.6km (measured by shortest practicable route) of their home or closer to their home than the nearest school bus service.
+Students are expected to use public transport where a service is available within 1.6km (measured by shortest practicable route) of their home, or where a service is closer or an equal distance to their home than the nearest school bus service.
 This applies to both students applying to access the SBP at no cost and to fare paying passengers.

-Where school and public transport services overlap, students must be allocated to public transport services prior to school bus services, as long as this ensures a safe and economically responsible outcome.
+Where school and public transport services align, students must be allocated to public transport services prior to school bus services, as long as this ensures a safe and economically responsible outcome.

-In making travel allocations the Department and the Department of Transport consider:
+In making travel allocations the department and the Department of Transport and Planning consider:

 Student priority of access to services

 With some services the demand for seats can exceed the carrying capacity of the bus.
-In these situations the following priority of access applies:
+In these situations, the following order of priority of access applies:

-• fifth priority – fare paying travellers who are government and non-government students
+- Fare paying travellers who are government and non-government school students.

 The coordinating principal should give preference to students with special needs or those travelling both morning and afternoon five days a week.
 If after applying these criteria there is more seating available, preference should be given to those who have the greatest distance to travel and to the youngest students.